 As a consumer, you have the right to be informed.
-Often debt collectors will tell you incorrect things about debts and bankruptcy – they are your enemy – they can not give you legal advise.
+Often debt collectors will tell you incorrect things about debts and bankruptcy – they are your enemy – they can not give you legal advice.
 Debt collectors can be intimidating.
-You need to know the truth when dealing them.
+You need to know the truth when dealing with them.

 Debt Collectors Can be Questioned